Hindu Culture

 Birth of Ashwatthama

 As this son was born, instead of crying like a baby, he neighed loudly like a horse (Ashwa).
 His neigh was so loud that it resounded in all directions.
 Kripi and her husband Dronacharya heard an Aakashwani stating, ‘The child is a blessing from Lord Shiva.
-He is an extraordinary child and “Ashwatthama” is perfect name for him’
+He is an extraordinary child, and “Ashwatthama” is the perfect name for him’

-Ashwatthama’s arrival to Hastinapur
+Ashwatthama’s Arrival to Hastinapur

-Young Ashwatthama was growing as were his talents but his parents financial condition kept worsening.
-To calm Ashwathama’s hunger, his mother Kripi would give him flour mixed in water as milk.
-Finally, one day Dronacharya, tired of his condition, decided to visit King Drupada, the ruler of Panchala and his childhood classmate.
+Young Ashwatthama was growing, as were his talents, but his parent’s financial condition kept worsening.
+To calm Ashwathama’s hunger, his mother, Kripi, would give him flour mixed in water as milk.
+Finally, one day, Dronacharya, tired of his condition, decided to visit King Drupada, the ruler of Panchala and his childhood classmate.

-Drupada made fun of Dronacharya and refused to help him stating that a King and a beggar could never be friends.
+Drupada made fun of Dronacharya and refused to help him, stating that a King and a beggar could never be friends.
 Guru Kripacharya witnessed this scene and later invited Dornacharya to Hastinapur, where Bhishma resided.
-Bhishma appointed Dronacharya as the Guru of Pandavas and Kauravas, because of his vast knowledge and intelligence .
-Drona, Kripi and Ashwatthama shifted together at Hastinapur where the young child started training alongside the princes of Hastinapur.
+Bhishma appointed Dronacharya as the Guru of Pandavas and Kauravas because of his vast knowledge and intelligence.
+Drona, Kripi and Ashwatthama shifted together at Hastinapur, where the young child started training alongside the princes of Hastinapur.

 Emerging friendship between Duryodhan and Ashwatthama